-This summer for the second year, the NYU School of Professional Studies (NYUSPS), through its High School Academy (HSA), will afford students in China the opportunity to attend courses at NYU Shanghai.
+This summer for the third year, the NYU School of Professional Studies (NYUSPS), through its High School Academy (HSA), will afford students the opportunity to attend courses at NYU Shanghai.

 Offered in New York since 2012, the High School Academy is composed of a series of courses that allow high school students to explore a wide range of career options while gaining a competitive edge on their college applications.
 Programs of study are specifically designed to help high school students in China build skills for success in a global academic world.

 Expanding upon the success of last year’s program, students will have a broad variety of courses from which to choose.